 You might be able to offset foreign income tax if you're paying tax overseas on your rental income or capital gains.
 What you pay will depend on your citizenship and where you're buying, as well as whether the property will be your primary residence or a rental property.

 Belgium has the highest property transfer tax rates in the world, at 11.3% (the global average is 3.3%), followed by Spain and Pakistan.
-The effective tax rate in New Zealand is 0%.4 There are no other hidden obligatory payments on real estate purchases, either.

 Tax implications for owning property overseas can be complicated so it's important to have a good international tax consultant.